efuchsman/tea-subscription-2208/README.md

 <h3>App Description</h3>

-Tea-Subscription-2208 is an early-stage tea subscription API-service where a user can GET a customer's active and canceled subscriptions, add subscriptions to a customer and cancel a customer's subscription.
+Tea-Subscription-2208 is an early-stage tea subscription API-service where a user can get a customer's active and canceled subscriptions, add subscriptions to a customer and cancel a customer's subscription.

 <h3>System Requirements</h3>